SyneRBI/SIRF-SuperBuild/INSTALL.md

 This section is optional.

-Warning: we strongly recommend to copy data from a shared folder to a “local” folder (in your VM) to avoid a problem with a VB bug.
+Warning: in VB versions before 6.0.6, we strongly recommend to copy data from a shared folder to a “local” folder (in your VM) to avoid a problem with [a VB bug](https://www.virtualbox.org/ticket/9485).

 After installing the VGA, you might want to configure a shared directory between the host and the guest machine such that your virtual machine can "see" your "normal" files.
 Please read [the Virtualbox documentation on Folder Sharing](http://www.virtualbox.org/manual/ch04.html#sharedfolders).
 Summary of steps (courtesy Nikos Efthimiou):